 Detroit SSI Lawyers

-If you qualify for SSI, you will most likely also qualify for Medicaid and food assistance, too.
-Medicaid can help you pay for medical bills including hospital stays, doctors’ bills, prescriptions and any medical tests.
+If you qualify for SSI, you probably will also qualify for Medicaid health insurance and food assistance.
+Medicaid can help you pay for medical bills including hospital stays, doctor bills, prescriptions and medical tests.

-At Levine Benjamin, our SSI attorneys can help you with your application for SSI or help with your appeal if you were denied SSI benefits.
-Our disability attorneys can also help you with Social Security Disability benefits.
+At Levine Benjamin Law Firm, our SSI attorneys help you with your application for SSI.
+Or we can help with your appeal if you were turned down.

 Am I Eligible for SSI?